Correr-Zhou/MagicTailor/README.md

 You can refer to [our paper](https://arxiv.org/pdf/2410.13370) or `train.py` to understand the meaning of the arguments.
 Adjusting these hyperparameters helps yield better results.

-Moreover, we also provide a detailed training script in `scripts/train.sh` for reserach or development purpose, supporting further modfication.
+Moreover, we also provide a detailed training script in `scripts/train.sh` for research or development purposes, supporting further modification.

 ### Inference
 After training, a model will be saved in `outputs/magictailor`.
-Placeholder tokens `<v0>` and `<v1>` will be assigned to the concept and componet respectively for text-to-image geneartion.
+Placeholder tokens `<v0>` and `<v1>` will be assigned to the concept and component respectively for text-to-image generation.

-Then, you can genearte images with the saved model, just like:
+Then, you can generate images with the saved model, just like:
 ```
 python inference.py \
   --model_path "outputs/magictailor" \
-  --prompt "<v0> with <v1>, on the beach" \
+  --prompt "<v0> with <v1>" \
   --output_path "outputs/inference/result.jpg"
 ```

+## 💡 Usage tips
+1. If you face the GPU memory limit, please consider reducing the number of reference images or moving the momentum denoising U-Net (self.unet_m) to another GPU if applicable (see the corresponding code in `train.py`).
+2. While our default hyperparameters are suitable in most cases, further adjustment of hyperparameters for a training pair is still recommended, which helps to achieve a better trade-off between text alignment and identity fidelity.

 ## 📑 Citation